Synonyms: PTI-125, sumifilam

 In top-line results announced in May 2020, the 28-day dosing phase missed its primary outcome (press release).
 In November 2020 at CTAD, data on reanalyzed CSF samples were presented, whereby both doses led to improvements in all CSF biomarkers tested, compared to placebo, with 10 to 40 percent decreases in total tau, p-tau181, neurogranin, NfL, HMGB1, YKL40, IL-6, sTREM2, albumin, and immunoglobulin G. CSF Aβ42 was reported to have risen by about 10 percent.
 Scores on episodic memory and spatial working memory tests improved in treated groups, with effect sizes between 17 and 46 percent.
 No safety issues were reported (press release).
 In a poster at the July 2021 AAIC, the company claimed to see a significant reduction in plasma p-tau181 in both treated groups compared to placebo.

 The study confirmed target engagement as defined by reduced association of filamin-A with the α7 and TLR4 receptor in lymphocytes.

-Also in November 2020, Cassava Sciences changed the drug's name to simufilam, due to a potential trademark conflict with the previous name (press release).
+In November 2020, the drug's name was changed to simufilam, due to a potential trademark conflict with the previous name (press release).